Rajesh Hamal: Early life

 Rajesh Hamal was born in Tansen, Nepal, on 9 June 1964 to Chuda Bahadur Hamal and Renu KC.
 His father, Chuda Bahadur Hamal, was the Nepali ambassador to Pakistan.
 Hamal did not communicate much with his father and told Wave magazine: "Every day of my life, I regret not bidding him a proper goodbye.
 Additionally, I should have made an effort to properly communicate with my father and talk about my aspirations and passion in a better way".

 Hamal spent most of his childhood in Nepal and attended private school until eighth grade.
-In his early teens, he went to Moscow with his father.
-They remained in Russia for many years, and Hamal went to college there.
-He finished his higher education at the University of Delhi, completing his M.A. in English literature.
+Next he went to Moscow, Russia to study there.
+He later moved to India and graduated from the University of Delhi, completing his M.A. in English literature.

 Career

-1984–1990: Modelling, film debut, and breakthrough
+1984–1990: Modelling, Film Debut and Breakthrough

 Before entering the film industry, Hamal modeled for a magazine in India named Fashion Net while studying at the University of Delhi.
 He appeared in a fashion show organized by the Indian Embassy Women's Association in the late 1980s.

-Hamal's first starring role was in Bhagya Rekha (1987), opposite Karishma Manandhar.
+Hamal's first starring role was in Bhagya Rekha (1988), opposite Karishma Manandhar.
 However, Manandhar left the project and was replaced by Kristi Mainali.
 Filming began, but director Deepak Rayamajhi suspected an affair between Hamal and Mainali, which led to both actors leaving the project.
-Rayamajhi's film was successful, and he then signed Mainali and Hamal for his next film, which was Yug Dekhi Yug Samma (1988).
+Rayamajhi's film was successful, and he then signed Mainali and Hamal for his next film, which was Yug Dekhi Yug Samma (1991).
 The plot of this movie follows two young couples who are impacted by the pressure of family rivalries.
 Besides Hamal and Mainali, the film was the debut of producer Chhabiraj Ojha and action director Rajendra Khadgi.
 Hamal later told Teenz: "Actually, somewhere inside, I always wanted to act.
 More than acting, I was fascinated by films.
 I wanted something in this field, but I did not know how to begin.
 Luckily, my cousin was in the film industry, and he offered me a role.
-That was in 1987, and at that time, I did not know I would be doing films for the next 20 years".
+That was in 1990, and at that time, I did not know I would be doing films for the next 20 years".